cmgoold/abayestest/README.md

 each group, or hierarchical structures, are not supported.

-ABayes also supports running prior predictive simulations using the
+ABayestest also supports running prior predictive simulations using the
 `prior_only` flag passed to the class constructor: